sr-lab/iris-jellyfish/README.md

-# Formal Verification of a Concurrent Map in Iris
+# Atomic Postconditions: Resourceful Reasoning beyond Linearization Points
-## Resourceful Reasoning beyond Linearization Points for the Lazy JellyFish Skip List
+## Formal Verification of the Lazy JellyFish Skip List in Iris

-Artifact containing mechanized proofs of the lazy JellyFish skip list.
-We also present proofs for a simpler lazy set data structure which showcase how our arguments evolve from a simple linked list to a complex skip list.
+Artifact which extends the atomic triples from Iris with atomic postconditions, containing mechanized proofs for our elaborate case study: the Lazy JellyFish skip list, a concurrent map implementation.
+We also present the proofs for a simpler lazy set data structure to showcase how our arguments evolve from a simple linked list to a complex skip list.
 To compile this Coq development, simply run `make`.

 ### Prerequisites
 This development is known to compile with

-- Coq 8.17.0
+- Coq 8.18.0
 - A development version of Iris

 ### Directory Structure
-The `lib/` directory contains definitions and lemmas required for all structures.
+The `lib/` directory contains definitions and lemmas required for both structures.

 - `argmax.v`: Definition of and facts about the `argmax` resource algebra.
 - `gmap.v`: Additional facts about the `gmap` resource algebra.